jackyt1010/toxic-it-guy.github.io/content/post/DownUnder CTF 2022 & Hack the Boo CTF 2022 (Crypto) Writeup.md

 if __name__ == "__main__":
   main()
 ```
-By the2 equations: c1 = g*y %p; c2 = m*pow(h,y,p)%p where p, g, h, c1, c2 are known, we can then get y through the first formula and then through the second formula get m
+By the 2 equations: c1 = g*y %p; c2 = m*pow(h,y,p)%p where p, g, h, c1, c2 are known, we can then get y through the first formula and then through the second formula get m

 ```
 from Crypto.Util.number import *